sajjadGG/book-python/intermediate/regex/syntax-flag.rst

 ------
 * Short: ``L``
 * Long: ``re.LOCALE``
+* Use of this flag is discouraged as the locale mechanism is very unreliable
+* It only works with 8-bit locales

 make ``\w``, ``\W``, ``\b``, ``\B`` and case-insensitive matching dependent on the current locale